muddassir235/Self-Driving-Car-Steering-Simulator/README.md

 ### Training
 The model was trained on a [dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided by Udacity.
 The dataset contain **~8000** examples of center, right and left camera images along with steering angles.
 I used **80%** of this data for training and **20%** for validation.
 I also generated some additional test data by driving around on **track 1** of the Udacity Beta simulator.

+After about 30 epochs the model started working on track1.

+After 35 epochs the model works on both track 1 and track 2 with full throttle.

 **`trainer.py`**

   ```python